volatilityfoundation/volatility3/doc/source/glossary.rst

 Pointer
     A value within memory that points to a different area of memory.
 This allows objects to contain references to other objects without containing all the data of the other object.
 Following a pointer is known as :ref:`dereferencing<dereference>` a pointer.
-Pointers are usually as large as the size of the
+Pointers are usually the same length as the maximum address of the address space, since they should be able to point to any address within the space.

 R
 -
 .. _Range:

 Range
-    This is the grouping the output values for a mapping or mathematical function.
+    This is the set of the possible output values for a mapping or mathematical function.

 S
 -